 It’s a close call here between this and Dawn of the Planet of the Apes (2014), the middle picture in the recent Apes trilogy.
 Both movies feature astonishingly life-like ape characters, lush settings, extravagantly detailed story worlds, and cracker-jack action sequences.

-War gets the edge, however, because its predecessor is somewhat muddled thematically, while the trilogy’s final act is bold and unstinting in its condemnation of America as a nation crippled by xenophobia and addicted to its warrior ethos (Woody Harrelson plays an insane Col. Kurtz type who tries to exterminate the apes).
+War gets the edge, however, because its predecessor is somewhat muddled thematically.
+The trilogy’s final act is bold and unstinting in its condemnation of America as a nation crippled by xenophobia and addicted to its warrior ethos (Woody Harrelson plays an insane Col. Kurtz type who tries to exterminate the apes).
 The movie ends with a Biblical comeuppance for the humans, while the ape-king Caesar, in a Moses allegory, leads his people to the promised land.

 BEST MOVIE SEQUELS OF ALL TIME — STAR WARS